Flood Insurance: What Homeowners Need to Know

 Who needs flood insurance?

 If your home is in a high-risk flood zone and you have a mortgage, your mortgage lender will require you to purchase flood insurance.
-You can search your home address at Flood Tools or on FEMA’s Flood Insurance Rate Map to learn the specifics of your flood risk.
+You can search your home address at Flood Tools or on the Federal Emergency Management Agency‘s Flood Insurance Rate Map to learn the specifics of your flood risk.

 The Flood Insurance Rate Map may rank your location as “Area of Minimal Hazard,” or “0.5 PCT Annual Chance of Flood Hazard,” or even “Special Flood Hazard Area.”